Rectification of Vibrational Energy Transfer in Driven Chiral Molecules: Molecular Models

 where $F_0$ is the amplitude of the driving force, $\omega$ is its frequency, and $\phi$ is a phase lag between the $x$ and $y$-components.

-In most of the calculations described below, the temperature at the two chain ends was taken $T_{cold}=0~\mathrm{K}$.
-This is easily implemented by subjecting the segments at the chain ends to damping forces of the form $-\gamma m \dot{\vec{x}}_j$ where $\gamma$ is a damping constant.
+We defined the site-resolved kinetic temperature $T_j$ of atom $j$ by equipartition as $T_j=\frac{2}{3k_B}\langle E_{k,j}\rangle=\frac{m}{3k_B}\langle \dot{\vec{x}}_j^2\rangle$.
+In most of the calculations described below, the temperature at the two chain ends was taken as $T_{cold}=0~\mathrm{K}$.
+This choice is easily implemented by subjecting the segments at the chain ends to damping forces of the form $-\gamma m \dot{\vec{x}}_j$ where $\gamma$ is a damping constant.
 Once the system reaches steady-state, the heat currents flowing in either direction are then obtained from where $S_L$ and $S_R$ are groups of atomic sites at the left and right chain ends respectively.
-These groups where taken large enough (10-20 sites) to insure that the temperature fell to zero by the ends of the chain (see Fig. 2).
-Interestingly, in one numerical test reported bellow , we found that the heat rectifying behavior still persists when $T_\text{cold}=300$ K.
+These groups were taken large enough (10-20 sites) to insure that the temperature fell to zero by the ends of the chain (see Fig. 2).
+Interestingly, in one numerical test reported below, we found that the heat rectifying behavior still persists when $T_\text{cold}=300$ K.

 This heat flux observable defined in Eq. (\ref{current1}) can be obtained numerically via standard velocity Verlet integration of classical trajectories.
-In the case of model (1) this is achieved via an in-house code using integration timestep $\Delta t=0.25~\mathrm{fs}$, while for (2) it is achieved using the Lammps code (the version corrected for heat flux \cite{LAAMPS1,LAAMPS2}) using integration timestep $\Delta t=1.25$ fs.
+In the case of model (1) this is achieved via an in-house code using integration timestep $\Delta t=0.25~\mathrm{fs}$, while for (2) it is achieved using the LAMMPS code (the version corrected for heat flux \cite{LAAMPS1,LAAMPS2}) using integration timestep $\Delta t=1.25$ fs.

-In the case of the harmonic model (1), the heat flux can also be evaluated analytically as well using the methods discussed in Ref. \cite{Feng2025Nuclear}.
-In particular, the equations of motion derived from Eq. (\ref{harmonic})
+In the case of the harmonic model (1), the heat flux can be evaluated analytically as well using the methods discussed in Ref. \cite{Feng2025Nuclear}.
+In particular, the equations of motion are derived from Eq. (\ref{harmonic}), supplemented by an external driving force $\Vec{F}_j$ on each atom j and the dissipation $\Vec{f}_j=-m\gamma_j\Dot{\Vec{x}}_j$

 can be cast in the compact form

 where

 and The expression for the strength tensor $\mathbb{K}$ can be found in the appendix section I. Note that in our construction, the elements of $\mathbb{\Gamma}$ are nonzero only for the indices $j \in S_L \cup S_R$, and the elements of $\mathbb{F}$ are only nonzero for the central driven atom(s), where the respective values have been specified above.